SheppyBrew Home Brewing

 For up-to-date news and information about Sheppy Brew home-brewery, check out Brews on Sheppy's Blog.

 I have many more ideas for beers I want to brew than capacity to keep up.
-You can look on the Other Beers Page in the Future Brews section to see some of what is likely to come up in the near (near is a relative term) future.
+You can look on the Our Beer Recipes in the Future Brews section to see some of what is likely to come up in the near (near is a relative term) future.
 For awhile, I fooled myself into thinking I had a lineup of "regular" beers ... beers which I intended to keep on-hand most of the time.
-Right now, my only real "regular" beer is Buckwheat's Belgium Pale Ale.
-You might also include my world famous Phat & Tyred Ale.
-Everything else makes its way into the pipeline when it gets in.
+In reality, though, none of my beers are around often enough to be considered "regular".

 SheppyBrew Merchandise SheppyBrew sells some brewery merchandise through its SheppyBrew Store on Zazzle.